FabianWirth/search.nvim/README.md

 ### known issues
 - pickers with more-than-average loading time (like lsp related, or http sending pickers) can feel a bit off, since the UI will wait for them to be ready.
+- heavily custom configured telescope settings (like in many nvim distros) might lead to unexpected errors, please open an issue if you encounter any.

 ## License